SoftMatterPhysicsLeeds/smp-lab-documentation/_source/index.rst

-..
-SMP Labs documentation master file, created by sphinx-quickstart on Tue May 31 10:54:45 2022.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 SMP Laboratory Documentation
 ============================

 This set of documentation contains standard operating procedures and guides for using SMP equipment, laboratories and proceses therein.
 The documentation is *only* meant to suppliment proper training: you should always be trained by a competent user before attempting to use a piece of equipment.

 .. toctree::
    :maxdepth: 1